uohzxela/clean-code-ruby/README.md

 **[⬆ back to top](#table-of-contents)**

 ### Avoid type-checking (part 1)
-Ruby is untyped, which means your functions can take any type of argument.
+Ruby is dynamically typed, which means your functions can take any type of argument.
 Sometimes you are bitten by this freedom and it becomes tempting to do type-checking in your functions.
 There are many ways to avoid having to do this.
 The first thing to consider is consistent APIs.